AntonSatt/sattbot/README.md

 - `/config` — View or change individual settings
 - `/permissions` — Grant/revoke role access to commands
 - `/permissions-view` — See current permission settings
-- `/rss-channel #channel` — Set which channel receives the weekly RSS summary
+- `/rss-channel #channel` — Set which channel receives the daily news
+- `/qotd-channel #channel` — Set which channel receives the Question of the Day poll

 ## Permission System